Paul Delvaux: Early life and education

 Delvaux was born on 23 September 1897 in Antheit (now part of Wanze) in the Belgian province of Liège.
 His parents lived in Brussels, but his mother went to her own mother's home to have her first child.
-The birthplace house would later be destroyed by fire, in 1940.
+His birthplace house would later be destroyed by fire, in 1940.

-The father was Jean Delvaux, a prosperous barrister at the Court of Appeal Brussels.
-The mother was the musician Laure Jamotte, who became a strong, dominant presence in his life, directing, controlling, and repressing his childhood and adolescent desires.
+His father was Jean Delvaux, a prosperous barrister at the Court of Appeal in Brussels.
+His mother was the musician Laure Jamotte, who became a strong, dominant presence in his life, directing, controlling, and repressing his childhood and adolescent desires.

 The young Delvaux studied Greek and Latin, and absorbed the fiction of Jules Verne and the poetry of Homer's Odyssey.
-His artwork was to be greatly influenced by these readings, starting with his earliest drawings showing mythological scenes.
+His artwork was to be greatly influenced by these works, starting with his earliest drawings showing mythological scenes.
 His music lessons were conducted in the school's museum room, where a human skeleton in a glass cabinet was always present.

 From 1910 to 1916, he studied Classics at the Atheneum of Saint-Gilles, where he was a middling or average student.
 Upon his graduation, his parents got him an office job with a shipping company in Brussels.
 It was soon evident that he had no skills or interests in business or law, and he was grudgingly allowed to study architecture at the Académie Royale des Beaux-Arts despite his ambition to become a painter.

 In 1916, he started at the Académie, initially learning the basics of architecture and perspective drawing.
-He was then disqualified due to his weakness in mathematics, and dropped out after his first year Delvaux was worried about his future career, and passed the time by copying postcards.
-His mother advised him to paint from nature, and in 1919 he produced his first watercolors, some scenic vistas.
+He was then disqualified due to his weakness in mathematics, and dropped out after his first year.
+Delvaux was worried about his future career, and passed the time by copying postcards.
+His mother advised him to paint from nature, and in 1919 he produced his first watercolors of some scenic vistas.

 On a family vacation in Zeebrugge in 1919, he met by chance the painter Franz Courtens.
-Upon seeing some of the watercolor landscapes Delvaux had painted, he told the parents, "Your son has talent and has a great future in front of him".
+Upon seeing some of the watercolor landscapes Delvaux had painted, Courtens told the parents, "Your son has talent and has a great future in front of him".
 Courtens encouraged the failed student to return to the Académie to study painting, and the parents finally acquiesced to this plan.

 In 1919, Delvaux returned and studied with decorative painter Constant Montald (a former student of Puvis de Chavannes), and other teachers.
 The painter Alfred Bastien and symbolist painter Jean Delville also encouraged Delvaux, whose works from this period were primarily naturalistic landscapes.
-During 1920–1921, he also performed his mandatory military service (as a minor logistics clerk) while studying with Delville at the Académie.
+During 1920–1921, he also performed his mandatory military service as a minor logistics clerk, while studying with Delville at the Académie.